 Tickets and more information can be found here.

-Talking of top-tier dining experiences, last year’s top-grossing restaurant in the United States, Komodo, has branched out to Dallas offering a lavish new dining experience in Deep Ellum.
+Talking of top-tier dining experiences, the 2022 top-grossing restaurant in the United States, Komodo, has branched out to Dallas offering a lavish new dining experience in Deep Ellum.

 The new restaurant from Groot Hospitality is 5,500 square feet bigger than the original Miami location measuring a whopping 22,500-square-foot.